OtienoKeith/ai-tools-scout/README.md

 ## 🙏 Acknowledgments

+- [Tavily](https://tavily.com/) for powering all search and discovery
 - [shadcn/ui](https://ui.shadcn.com/) for the beautiful UI components
 - [Vite](https://vitejs.dev/) for the fast build tool
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework